simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

      --transpose            switch rows and columns (use vertical time axis) --layout=ARG           how to lay out multi-commodity amounts and the overall table:
-                            'wide[,WIDTH]': commodities on one line
-                            'tall'        : commodities on separate lines
+                            'wide[,W]': commodities on same line, up to W wide 'tall'    : commodities on separate lines
-                            'bare'        : commodity symbols in one column 'tidy'        : every attribute in its own column --base-url=URLPREFIX   in html output, generate links to hledger-web, with this prefix.
+                            'bare'    : commodity symbols in a separate column 'tidy'    : each data field in its own column --base-url=URLPREFIX   in html output, generate links to hledger-web, with this prefix.
 (Usually the base url shown by hledger-web; can also be relative.)